March of the Dinosaurs: Plot

 In the frozen north, Patch learns how to finally catch Alphadons by listening for them under the snow and comes across the overturned Edmontonia.
 He and several other Troodons attack the ankylosaur, but the Gorgosaurus, now fully healed of its injury, arrives and pulls the herbivore away from the smaller predators.
 Struggling, the Edmontonia gets back up and injures the Gorgosaurus with her shoulder spikes.
 The Gorgosaurus heads back to its cave, fatally wounded with a broken leg.
 As the sun rises the next morning, Scar is becoming weaker and the Quetzalcoatlus that follows senses it.
 The young dinosaur hears a rustling noise, which turns to be the injured female Pachyrhinosaurus instead.
 The pterosaur gives up as the ceratopsian herd arrives to cross the river.
-Scar informs his new companions that he has been through this exact same kind of experience before.
+Scar informs his new companions that he has been through this exact same kind of experience before back up north.
 As they begin to cross the river, groups of Prognathodon arrive and pull many of them underwater.
 Scar dives in while the mosasaurs continue their attack on the Pachyrhinosauruses.
 Scar eventually reaches the far bank and reunites with the Edmontosaurus herd, finally reaching safety.
 The sun eventually rises again and warmth begins to spread across the Arctic Circle.
 The Edmontonia is feasting on the budding greens and Patch manages to find a mate, offering scavenged meat from the dead Gorgosaurus.
 Soon, the Edmontosaurus will travel north again once summer begins to arrive to the north.